riebeekn/experiments-in-meteor-blog/_drafts/package-based-architecture-part-1.md

 }*/
 {% endhighlight %}

-There we go everything has been commented out, let's add the button style to our add package.
+Everything in the original file has been commented out, let's add the button style to our add package.

 #####/packages/customertracker-add/lib/client/stylesheets/styles.css
 {% highlight HTML %}